| Join

 How the

-scent of Jasmine changed the course of history
+scent of Jasmine changed the course of history The great

 writer